weidotwisc/10714/hw3_README.md

-python3 -m pytest -v -k "reshape" python3 -m pytest -v -k "permute" python3 -m pytest -v -k "test_broadcast_to" # for some reason if i only specify broadcast, it will also test compact(), which i haven't implemented yet
+python3 -m pytest -v -k "reshape" python3 -m pytest -v -k "permute" python3 -m pytest -v -k "test_broadcast_to" # for some reason if i only specify broadcast, it will also test compact(), which i haven't implemented yet python3 -m pytest -v -k "getitem and cpu and not compact"
 ```